The Hope Institute

 Coming Soon!
 With parental or guardian permission and any necessary assistance, children and teens will be able to take the Child and Youth Hope Scale on this site for free and receive an overall score.
 For a small fee, a more in-depth report will be provided.

-Take the Test (Currently inactive, coming soon!)
+Take the Test (coming soon!)

 -